Human Rights Watch accuses Israel of 'apartheid' crimes against Palestinians

 Under interim peace deals with Israel, Palestinians have limited self-rule in the West Bank; Hamas runs Gaza.

-(Reporting by Rami Ayyub; Additional reporting by Anthony Deutsch in Amsterdam and Stephanie van den Berg in the Hague; Editing by Stephen Farrell and Howard Goller)
+(Reporting by Rami Ayyub; Additional reporting by Ali Sawafta in Ramallah; Anthony Deutsch in Amsterdam and Stephanie van den Berg in the Hague; Editing by Stephen Farrell, Howard Goller, William Maclean)

 ((Rami.Ayyub@thomsonreuters.com;))